• Menu

 Beautiful young woman with red dyed hair

 These brands have less than 3 problematic ingredients inside their formulation.
 The number of problematic ingredients is listed next to the name.
+However, these formulations are ammonia-free, paraben-free, and the least problematic we could find.

 • Beyond the Zone Color Jamz (2 bad ingredients, including undisclosed fragrance)